omeka/omeka-s-enduser/sites/site_pages.md

 ![Left hand menu options for editing sites, with General, Settings, and Pages links](../sites/sitesfiles/sitepage_nav.png)

+When you create a new site, Omeka S automatically adds a page titled *Welcome* with a single HTML block (see below).
+You can edit this page or delete it.

 ## Adding Pages
 From the page for the site, click the Pages tab.
 Then click the "Add a Page" button on the left side of that tab to be taken to the Add Page function.

 ![Page view showing the fields for Add Page](../sites/sitesfiles/sitepg_add.png)

-To add a page you must enter a *URL slug* and a *Title*.
+To add a page you must enter a *Title*.
+You can also enter a *URL Slug*.
 Both of these can be edited later but are required to create the page.
-A slug is the portion of the url and can only contain letters, numbers, and hyphens; no other characters are allowed.
+If you do not enter a slug, Omeka S will create one from the page title.
+A slug is the page’s portion of the url and can only contain letters, numbers, and hyphens; no other characters are allowed.

 Once you have entered this information, click the Add button in the upper right hand corner of the browser window.